Agnes Odhiambo (accountant): Public service career

 Her public service career began at the government-owned Kenya Post Office Savings Bank (Postbank), where she served as the Director of Finance and Administration.
 When she left Postbank, she was appointed chief executive officer and company secretary of CDF Board.
 In this role, she supervised the timely distribution of funds to the Constituencies, with improving efficiency of the process over time, including timely disbursement of funds and timely auditing of the released funds.

 In her current role as Controller of the Budget, she overseas the implementation of the budgets of the 47 Counties, those of the Senate, those of the Parliament and the Executive, making sure all monies are accounted for and are disbursed in accordance to existing national laws.
 Her office generates quarterly reports which are distributed to the executive, senate, parliament and the county councils.

 Other considerations

-Mrs. Agnes Odhiambo serves on the board of directors of Kenya Women Microfinance Bank, since August 2013.
+Agnes Odhiambo serves on the board of directors of Kenya Women Microfinance Bank, since August 2013.
 She is a married mother of three children.